Subscribie/docs/themes/themes.rst

 Changing the theme
 ***********************

-To change to a different theme, update the name of the :ref:`theme<jamla-theme>` in your Jamla file.
+To change to a different theme, update the name of the :ref:`jamla-theme` in your Jamla file.